General Rules of Drone Racing

 • Performance: Select high-quality components that enhance your drone's speed, acceleration, and responsiveness, giving you an edge on the racecourse.

-Also Read General Rules of Sixes Lacrosse
+Also Read General Rules of Golf Croquet

 Batteries and Power